Filipino Garlic Chicken Feet

 Instructions

-Using kitchen shears, cut off the nails from the feet and give them a quick rinse under cold water.
+Using kitchen shears, cut off the nails from the feet.

-Place the feet in a deep pot.
-Pour in water, soy sauce, vinegar, crushed garlic, peppercorns, bay leaves, and brown sugar.
-Bring this to a boil, then simmer for 1 hour with a lid, or until the feet are tender and no longer chewy.
+Place the feet in a pot with water, soy sauce, vinegar, garlic, black pepper, bay leaves, and brown sugar.
+Let simmer for about one hour until tender.
+After about an hour, drain and let the feet dry briefly.

-Add in the braised feet, then season with dark soy sauce, sugar, salt, and pepper to taste.
-Stir-fry and toss until the chicken feet are fully coated in the seasonings, about 2 minutes.
+Add in the chicken feet, and season with the dark soy sauce, sugar, salt, and pepper.
+Stir fry to coat the feet completely.
+Toss in the garlic from earlier and chopped green onions.
+Serve immediately.

 FAQs (Frequently Asked Questions)